 Entries must be received by midnight on Sunday 16th September 2018 at the latest.
 Everyone who registers by this date will be issued with a personalised racing bib containing their timing chip that they may keep as a souvenir of the occasion.

 Any remaining entries left following the official registration closure date will continue to be available via the online registration page only at a cost of £39.00.
 However, please note that any such late entries are provided strictly on a first come, first served basis and will only be available until 11:00PM on Friday 28th September unless they have sold out before then.
 Runners with late entries will be issued with a generic rather than a personalised racing bib.

 There will be strictly no entries permitted on the day of the race.

-Every registered runner will receive an individual email confirming their registered details, their assigned race number and a copy of the race pack.
-Please assist us by printing a copy of your details and assigned race number and bring it with you to save time on race day.
-The race pack contains important information about this race, including maps of the course and the start and finish area.
-Please read it carefully together with the email containing your personal race number.
+Following successful registration, every runner will receive an email confirming their registered details, their assigned race number and a link to the event race pack.
+Please assist us by printing a copy of your details and assigned race number and bring it with you to save time on race day, as it may be impossible for you to retrieve your race number via email at the event itself due to poor mobile coverage.
+The race pack contains important information about this event, including maps of the course and the start and finish area.
+Please read it carefully together with the information in the confirmation email.

-If you have not received your email by the expected date or you need a reminder, please contact us at firstname.lastname@example.org.
+If you fail to receive your email following registration, please contact us at email@example.com.
 We will, of course, send paper copies to the few runners without email addresses.
-If you have received race-registration emails for more than one individual, please make sure they receive their copy so they know their race number.
+If you receive race-registration emails for more than one individual, please make sure they receive their copy so they know their race number.